 As a carer, support worker or volunteer you are providing an essential service.
 Care and support should be still delivered to care recipients.
-It is vitally important during this unprecedented time that continuity of service by providers is maintained and that we all stay connected.
+It is vital to maintain continuity of service and that we all stay connected.

-If you are providing informal support, you can continue to do so as long as you follow the guidelines for social distancing.
+If you are providing informal support, you must follow the guidelines for social distancing.

-If you are a paid support worker you must not go and provide care and must alert your employer in the following circumstances:
+If you are a paid support worker, you must not provide care.
+You must also alert your employer in the following circumstances:

 - if you have returned from overseas in the last 14 days